 Schedule Your Group Event Now!

-Jamie Collins, RDH is a clinical practicing hygienist in Idaho and Washington states.
+Jamie Collins, RDH-EA,BS is a clinical practicing hygienist in Idaho and Washington states.
 She has been in the dental field for twenty years, both as an assistant and hygienist.
 With a passion for patient care, especially those with higher risk factors, Jamie enjoys sharing the tips and tricks of dental profession through speaking and writing for multiple publications.
 In addition to clinical practice Jamie is also an educator, has contributed to multiple textbooks, curriculum development and creation, and contributes as a key opinion leader with multiple companies.

 Motivational programs that provide the attendees with ideas to implement in daily dental practice.